 If you've ever emptied your bagless vacuum the wrong way around and ended up in a cloud of unspeakable floor debris, throwing a sealed vacuum bag into the trash will appeal to you.

 Switching bags regularly means that the body of your appliance will stay in better condition for longer.

 3. Better for trapping allergens and dirt

-You can keep debris and dust from posing a threat to your health by using vacuum bags, rather than opting for a bagless emptying system.
-Bagged vacs also tend to have larger capacities, so that you can deal with crucial allergens on a more regular basis before disposal.
+Using vacuum bags, you can keep debris and dust from threatening your health rather than opting for a bagless emptying system.
+Bagged vacs also tend to have larger capacities so that you can deal with crucial allergens regularly before disposal.

 Cons of bagged vacuum cleaners

 1. Repurchasing costs